-- Four projects were funded to improve energy efficiency in operations and the marketing of biogas, nutrients, fiber and other co-products of the digesters.
+- Four projects were funded to improve energy efficiency in the operations and marketing of biogas, nutrients, fiber, and other digester co-products.

-- DeRuyter Dairies (Outlook, Yakima County): $164,145 to convert the DeRuyter Dairies from flush to flush flume to greatly reduce the volume of water mixed with manure and improve digester capacity, efficiency, and biogas production, as well as recovery of nutrients and fiber.
+- DeRuyter Dairies (Outlook, Yakima County): $164,145 to convert the DeRuyter Dairies from flush to flush-flume, reducing the volume of water mixed with manure and improving digester capacity, efficiency, and biogas production, as well as recovery of nutrients and fiber.

 - FPE Renewables (Mt.
-Vernon, Skagit County): $300,000 to purchase and install a 10-20 wet ton/hour food residuals de-packaging system at a permitted material recovery and recycling facility for production and delivery of a new slurry feedstock stream for the FPE Renewables on-farm anaerobic digester, as well as other partnering digesters in Western Washington.
+Vernon, Skagit County): $300,000 to purchase and install a 10-20 wet ton/hour food residuals de-packaging system at a permitted material recovery and recycling facility.
+The system supports production and delivery of a new slurry feedstock stream for FPE Renewables’ on-farm anaerobic digester, as well as other partnering digesters in western Washington.

 - Organix, Inc. (Outlook, Yakima County): $205,855 for a comprehensive pilot study to investigate the potential benefits of processing anaerobic digester effluent using the BioFiltro BIDA System.
 This system is

 anticipated to improve air quality by mitigating noxious odors and reducing greenhouse gases and clean water for reuse in the dairy flush system.